ocramh/challenge2/README.md

 The Storage module exposes the `Storage` interface for adding, removing and retrieving raw content from the underlying storage.
 This module is mainly concerned with how and where raw data is persisted.
 Concrete implementations are not directly responsible for handling the eviction of content in case of overflow.
 Instead they will simply return an `ErrNoStorageAvailable` error type when this happens further up the chain.

 The `BlockStore` implementation used by the content provider is based on a merkel DAG representation of the available blocks of content backed by an in-memory datastore.
-This was my attempt at bridging together content and its representation as a tree of linked nodes whose identifiers can be used to verify the actual raw content of each node.
+This was my attempt at both exploring the IPLD and IPFS ecosystem and bridging together content with its representation as a tree of linked nodes whose identifiers can be used to verify content integrity.
 Even if this resulted in adding another level of indirection, a benefit of this implementation is that the underlying block storage can be replaced by any type implementing the ipfs `Blockstore` interface (such as a wrapper layer around a database, the file system etc), while delegating and abstracting away nodes management to the `DAGService`.

 The `SimpleStore` type also included in the /storage folder was the first concrete implementation of the `Storage` interface.
 This version does not provide a tree-like layout of the available data but simply stores content in a key value map.